 speaker

 Derek Lau

 Thank you, Scott, and good morning.
-For the third quarter, and in September 30, 2024, diluted funds from operations was 17.6 cents per unit, compared to 17.5 cents in the prior year quarter.
-Net operating income was $6.1 million and NOI margin was 51.1%.
-On a comparative property basis, NOI increased by .5% -over-year with -to-date NOI growth at 4.2%.
-Interest expense and G&E expenses for the quarter were $1.9 million and $840,000 respectively.
-Net total debt to net total assets was .7% and flat -over-quarter with all debt being fixed rate.
-At the end of the quarter, our liquidity was $78 million, comprising approximately $8 million of cash on hand and full availability of our credit facility.
-IFRS NAV was flat -over-quarter at $13.47 per unit.
-The IFRS values of our properties was $396.4 million, which was largely consistent -over-quarter.
-IFRS cap rates increased slightly by 4 basis points from Q2 2024 to 5.79%.
-For 2024, we are maintaining our comparative property NOI guidance of 3 to 5% and are carrying FSO per year for the year to be in the low 7% range.
+For the third quarter, ended September 30, 2024, dilute funds from operation was $0.176 per unit in comparison to $0.175 in the prior year quarter.
+Net operating income was $6.1 million, and NOI margin was 51.1%.
+On a comparative properties basis, NOI increased by 2.5% year-over-year, with year-to-date NOI growth at 4.2%.
+Interest expense and G&A expenses for the quarter were $1.9 million and $840,000, respectively.
+Net total debt to net total assets was 32.7%, At the end of the quarter, our liquidity was $78 million, comprising approximately $8 million of cash on hand and full availability of our credit facility.
+IFRS NAV was flat quarter-over-quarter at $13.47 per year.
+The IFRS values of our properties was $396.4 million, which was largely consistent quarter-over-quarter.
+IFRS cap rates increased slightly by four basis points from Q2 2024 to 5.79%.
+For 2024, we are maintaining our comparative property NOI guidance of 3% to 5% and are targeting FFO per year for the year to be in the low 7% range.
 Thank you, and I will now turn it back to Brian.

+speaker